techiediaries/techiediaries/_posts/2019/2019-06-06-angular-9-8-router-tutorial-learn-routing-and-navigation-by-example.md

 That’s it!
 We’ve seen all the steps that you would need to do by yourself if routing isn’t automatically setup by Angular CLI when you generated your project.

-## Angular Routing, Step 3: Setting up a Service for Getting Data
+##    Step 3: Setting up a Service for Getting Data

 This is not part of how routing works in Angular but for the purpose of our demo application we’ll need to create a service that can be used to get some data to display in our application components.
 Since we don’t have a backend project which supplies us with data, we can a very useful feature of Angular —  the In-Memory Web API available from the [`angular-in-memory-web-api`](https://github.com/angular/in-memory-web-api) package.